 Experience the city within the capital.

-Adjacent to the historic buildings of Vasastan, a new district has emerged, connecting Stockholm with Solna.
-Hagastaden is a modern extension of Stockholm’s inner city.
+Next to the historic buildings of Vasastan, a new district has emerged, seamlessly connecting Stockholm with Solna.
+Welcome to discover Hagastaden—a new part of the inner city.

 About Hagastaden